PreetR24/Astronaut/README.md

 - Interactive CLI for task management
 - Task validation (time formats, overlaps)
 - Persistent storage to JSON file
-- Comprehensive test suite with Jest
-- Logging with Winston

 ### Live Demo
 You can explore the deployed project here: